guhemama/textbooks_exercises/Programming.in.Scala.3rd/Notes.md

 ## Methods of the `List` object

-`List.range(from, until)` creates a list consisting of a range of numbers.
+* `List.range(from, until)` creates a list consisting of a range of numbers.
-`List.fill` creates a list consisting of zero or more copies of the same element.
+* `List.fill` creates a list consisting of zero or more copies of the same element.
-`List.tabulate(n)(fn)` creates a list whose elements are computed according to a supplied function.
+* `List.tabulate(n)(fn)` creates a list whose elements are computed according to a supplied function.
-`List.concat` concatenates a number of element lists.
+* `List.concat` concatenates a number of element lists.

+# Chatper 17 - Working with other collections

+## Sequences

+Sequence types let you work with groups of data lined up in order.
+Because the elements are ordered, you can ask for the first element, second element, and so on.

+* `List`: immutable linked-list.
+* `Array`: it allows you to hold a sequence of elements and efficiently access an element at an arbitrary position, either to get or update the element, with a zero-based index.
+* `ListBuffer`: it's a mutable object (contained in package `scala.collection.mutable`), which can help you build lists more efficiently when you need to append.
+* `ArrayBuffer`: it's like an array, except that you can additionally add and remove elements from the beginning and end of the sequence.
+The `ArrayBuffer` will adjust the allocated space automatically as needed.
+* `StringOps`: strings can be automatically converted into a `StringOps`, which supports many sequence methods.

+## Sets and maps